gitrequests/frontend-interview/README.md

 - [ ] Organize project build using Webpack with CSS preprocessor and script optimization for old versions of browsers (SCSS, Babel)

-- [ ] Include the font-awesome font library in the project build (Webpack), add any icon to the button
+- [ ] Include the font-awesome library v4.7 in the project build (Webpack), add any icon to the button

 - [ ] Make changes to version control system (git)